fuzhouch/hashbld/README.md

 2. Go to local folder of repository ``./hashbld``.
 3. Checkout Hashlink code base to master: ``bash ./clone-code.sh``.
 4. Build project: ``xmake build --rebuild``.
-5. Create runnable package: ``xmake install -o ./package``.
+5. Create runnable package: ``xmake install -o ./package64``.

-After building, go to ``./package/lib``.
+After building, go to ``./package64/lib`` (macOS or Linux), or ``./package64/bin`` (Windows).
 All built binaries, including virtual machine ``hl``, core libraries ``libhl.so`` (or ``libhl.dynlib`` for macOS), and 7 modules (``fmt.hdll``, ``openal.hdll``, ``sdl.hdll``, ``sqlite.hdll``, ``ssl.hdll``, ``ui.hdll``, ``uv.hdll``), are saved
 under same folder.
 It can be packaged and copied to other machines for use.

-Note that ``clone-code.sh`` builds Hashlink in version 1.3.
-The master branch is introducing a breaking change by the time Nov 28, 2023, which does not work with released haxelib libraries.
-See section "Q & A" for details.
+Note that ``clone-code.sh`` builds Hashlink in version master branch.

-I'm working on a solution to allow we use master branch.
-Will update.
+Per suggestion from community, the Haxelib version of Hashlink and Heaps library are usually out-dated.
+We should use master branch.
+See the unofficial Q & A in Reference section for more details.

 ### Run hello-world